-Our Pewaukee eye doctors provide eye health exams, routine vision care and prescription updates.
+Our Pewaukee optometrists provide eye health exams, routine vision care, and prescription updates.

 We welcome patients of all ages from young children needing an eye exam before kindergarten, to young adults using their own vision insurance for the first time, to older adults concerned with age-related vision changes.

 Whether it’s a regular exam to update your prescription or you need an eye doctor’s note for tinted windows, you’ll find expert care and affordable treatments at Wisconsin Vision.

 Book a kid's eye exam online or contact our eye care center today.
 At Wisconsin Vision, you'll find expert, caring vision services for children, including patients with special needs.
 Our pediatric optometrists provide eye exams for children aged 3 and older.
 If your child is younger than 3 years old, please contact us for a referral to a pediatric opthalmologist.

 Wisconsin Vision eye doctors in Pewaukee offer dilation-free retinal imaging using Optos® technology.
 High-resolution Optomap® scans create a wide-angle image of the back of your eye, giving your optometrist a more comprehensive view of your retina in a single image.
 The retina is the only place in the body where blood vessels can be directly observed, allowing for early diagnosis of many different conditions like diabetes, high blood pressure, and glaucoma.

 Optomap® is fast and completely painless - nothing touches your eye.
 All you do is look into the device and it takes a picture of the back of your eye.
 Your Optomap® retinal images are saved so they can be compared to future scans.

 Our optometrists provide Pewaukee residents with individualized care, taking the time to educate you about your eye health and answer any questions you may have.